chamikasudusinghe/nocml/README.md

 <img src = "https://github.com/chamikasudusinghe/nocml/blob/master/%5B05%20-%20Resources%5D/14-sim.png">
 </p>

+Each hop of a flit is depicted in 6 lines; connection to network interface, waking up of the router, flit passing through the router.

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.

 include future work as well